Sitecore/Sitecore.Demo.Scenarios/play-summit-xm-cloud/08. Extensibility/01. Sync item changes using Sitecore CLI/README.md

 # Save item changes to Git using Sitecore CLI

-If you've made some content changes and want to pull them to your own Git repository, you can use Sitecore CLI.
+If you've made some content changes and want to pull them into your own Git repository, you can use Sitecore CLI.

 1. Clone the repo you want to sync the data to.
-This should be the same repo that is used for XM Cloud demo instance deployment.
+This should be the same repo you've used for XM Cloud demo instance deployment.

 1. Go to the project folder and type: `dotnet sitecore cloud login`
     ![CLI](./media/cli.JPG)